javascript-tutorial/en.javascript.info/9-regular-expressions/01-regexp-introduction/article.md

 `pattern:y`
 : "Sticky" mode: searching at the exact position in the text  (covered in the chapter <info:regexp-sticky>)

+`pattern:d`
+: With this flag, the result of the regular expression is placed in an array which contains additional information about the regular expression, such as the start and end indices of the substring.
+This flag does not change the behavior of the regular expression, it just provides additional information.

 ```smart header="Colors"
 From here on the color scheme is: